 You definitely need substrate inside of this cave.
 As I told you before, female Leopard geckos lay eggs in those caves and before they do that, they dig off a little bit of substrate.

 Some people use kitchen roll inside a humid hide, which is a very bad idea.
 A lot of geckos do not lie their eggs then, which increases the risk of egg binding.

 The best Leopard gecko moist hide substrate is coco hummus (click here) or sphagnum moss (click here).
 Those substrates are normally used for Toads.
 Both are very easy to keep moist.

 Leopard geckos really seem to like this kind of substrate, not only for egg deposition, but also for just hanging out.
 Many Leopard gecko owners told me that their Leopard geckos were more often in their hide after the owners started to use this substrate.

 Just be careful that you do not mist it too much.
 This kind of substrate can get mold, so let it dry out from time to time or replace it with new substrate.

-As you have seen, creating a Leopard gecko moist box is pretty easy.
-Always keep in mind that your Leopard gecko really need this hide.
+As you have seen, creating a Leopard gecko wet hide is pretty easy.
+Always keep in mind that your Leopard gecko really needs this hide.